tripitakit/timon/README.md

 ###Pumbaa, the server###
-The mongoDB Node.js Express server-application's project is [pumbaa](https://github.com/tripitakit/pumbaa) Thre is a live **pumbaa** instance to test the app (http://pumbaa.iosvappo.it) In your browser see the (client default) docs collection @ http://pumbaa.iosvappo.it/docs.
+The mongoDB Node.js Express server-application's project is [pumbaa](https://github.com/tripitakit/pumbaa) There is a live **pumbaa** server instance you can use to test the app (http://pumbaa.iosvappo.it) In your browser inspect the test docs collection @ http://pumbaa.iosvappo.it/docs.

+Have fun :) !